pnp/pnpjs/docs/getting-started.md

 ```

-The sp setup also supports passing just the SPFx context object directly as this is the most common case
+Sp setup also supports passing just the SPFx context object directly as this is the most common case

 ```TypeScript
 import { sp } from "@pnp/sp/presets/all";